-9. Data collection may occur at Needed information for problem different intervals and details are solving is gathered in the same usually mandatory. setting and may not require detail.
-10. Findings are generalizable in Solutions for one problem may research. not work for another problem even if similar.
-11. Ethical considerations for privacy, Ethical considerations are not confidentiality, informed consent mandatory for problem solving. etc are applicable.
+9. Data collection may occur at different intervals and details are usually mandatory.
+10. Findings are generalizable in research.
+Solutions for one problem may not work for another problem even if similar.
+11. Ethical considerations for privacy, confidentiality, informed consent etc are applicable.
+Ethical considerations are not mandatory for problem solving.
 12. Research can be replicated.
 Replication is not possible.
-13. Observations must be thorough Only the situation at hand needs and definite specifications any attention. detailed before carrying out a research.
-14. Literature review is very crucial to Literature is not applicable as it is the research process a here and now situation.
+13. Observations must be thorough and definite specifications detailed before carrying out a research. • 14.
+Literature review is very crucial to the research process Literature is not applicable as it is a here and now situation.